seeruk/tid/README.md

 By default the output will display a summary, and a table of the entries.
 You can control the output by passing other options like `--format` which is useful for scripting.

+The `--format` option uses Go's `text/template` package, and is passed an [Entry][entry].

 ### Management Commands

 #### Entries `entry|e`

 Sometimes you just forget to track something, and maybe it was a couple of days ago!
 Or maybe you realised you've tracked some additional time by mistake.
 The entry management commands let you create new entries on the fly, or manage existing ones.
 There's also a listing that's similar to the report view, but without the summary.